hyperswine/neutron-rs/docs/pages/rei/compilation/stage3.md

 A DAG has leaf nodes corresponding to atomic operands (tokens) and interior nodes correspond to operators.
 The difference is that a node N has more than one parent P if N represents a common subexpr.
 In a syntax tree, the tree for the common subexpr would be replicated as many times as the subexpr appears in the original expr.

 So a DAG not only represents expressions more succintly.
 It gives the compiler important clues to generate efficient code to evaluate the expressions.

-Instead of an AST, we would build a DAG when parsing.
-Where the leaf nodes have the most precedence.
-And the root expr is done last.